Hasmelash95/lol-lore/README.md

 Clicking "Restart Quiz" will hide the Certificate link once more.

+### Future Features

+Possible features to work on in the future:

+1. Giving the user the option of inputting a username which will be displayed on the certificate.
+2. Adding the option of a timed quiz for those who wish for a larger challenge.
+3. Adding more questions and displaying them in random order.

 ## Testing

 ### Validation

-HTML files were validated using W3C Markup Validation Service, with all three showing no errors or warnings.
+HTML files were validated using [W3C Markup Validation Service](https://validator.w3.org) with no errors or warnings.

 ![Screenshot 2022-07-18 at 06 22 13](https://user-images.githubusercontent.com/103432143/179450383-ed5daba5-986d-473c-9912-6bab24e02289.png)